swcarpentry/python-novice-gapminder/_episodes/04-built-in.md

 ## Use the built-in function `help` to get help for a function.

 *   Every built-in function has online documentation.
+*   Entering 'help()' only generates an interface in the output for searching functions and other Python syntax.

 ~~~
 help(round)